sean-humpherys/6303-assignment-python-chapter4-starter/README.md

+Press Ctrl+Shift+V to preview this README.md file or Cmd+Shift+V on a Mac.
 # 6303-assignment-python-chapter4
 The instructions for this assignment can be found at
 (https://docs.google.com/document/d/1QZuGPhN9vr-SsXKNwSeBI-Wo-ppTRoVkxU-kZwhWqqk/edit)

 ## How to run Python apps
 Open a terminal in VS Code from Terminal Menu, New Terminal.
 Type one of the following commands.